aeckardt/SimpleScript/README.md

 # Tasc
-### Test Automation Script, created with QtCreator
+### Test Automation Script

 The idea is to provide tools to automate test processes for GUI tests.
 For instance, to verify that after pushing a button a certain text appears on the screen.
+This project is created with QtCreator.

 I am well aware that there are probably 100 tools like that out there already!
 I don't usually like the idea of re-inventing the wheel.
 However, I set this challenge to myself to learn about different things, e.g. writing a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.